What are digital gardens?

 - Fairly established.
 Minor edits might still happen.

-If you’re interested in learning more about digital gardens, check out the following links:
+If you’re interested in learning more about digital gardens and seeing examples, check out the following links:

 To learn more about how I built this garden, head to meta.